 All the info you want (or didn’t know you need) about car tents (SUV tents, tailgate tents, rooftop tents or hatchback tents and awnings).
 This will help you decide whether you need one, what to look out for and what type is best for your needs.
 Plus some of my top picks to save you time searching and comparing.

-You might come across several variations of an SUV tent – some are at the back, some at the side of the car, others cover onlyl the boot opening and don’t touch the floor and some are just awnings to give you rain and sun cover.
+You might come across several variations of an SUV tent/hatchback tent – some are at the back, some at the side of the car, others cover only the boot opening and don’t touch the floor and some are just awnings to give you rain and sun cover.
 The most frequently used types of car / suv tents are (hover for more info / click on mobile):

 Here you can find either big tents that cover the boot opening + create additional space behind the car (freestanding) – or – smaller boot tents that don’t touch the ground, just extend the boot opening area a big + protect it against rain or mosquitoes.